TalhaSaleemSiddiqui/Mentora-AI-Powered-Smart-Learning-Companion/README.md

 ## Key Features

 - 🧮 **Four Math Modules** — Addition, Subtraction, Multiplication, and Division, structured across **13 progressive difficulty levels**, following the **Concrete–Representational–Abstract (CRA)** pedagogical framework.
-- 🤖 **AI Tutor (Mentora)** — Powered by Google's Gemini 2.5 Flash, generating dynamic, step-by-step lessons and quiz questions tailored to each child's current level.
+- 🤖 **AI Tutor (Mentora)** — Powered by Google's Gemini API.
+On startup, the backend queries the Gemini API for the models available to the configured API key and automatically selects the best one from a preferred list (`gemini-3.5-flash` → `gemini-2.5-flash` → `gemini-2.0-flash` → `gemini-1.5-flash` → `gemini-2.5-pro` → `gemini-2.0-flash-lite` → `gemini-1.5-pro`), falling back to any other available Gemini "flash" or Gemini model if none of the preferred ones are accessible.
+This means the exact model used depends on what the provided `GEMINI_API_KEY` has access to, rather than being hardcoded.
 - 🎨 **Animated Visual Learning** — A custom `MathVisual` React component renders concepts as animated SVG scenes using familiar objects, powered by Framer Motion.
 - 🎙️ **Voice Input & Output** — Voice recognition via the browser's native Web Speech API and voice synthesis via gTTS, so children can speak their answers and hear responses.
 - 💡 **Progressive Hints System** — Scaffolded hints are provided after repeated incorrect attempts, guiding the student without revealing the answer outright.